 The Analyze Patterns toolset contains tools that identify, quantify, and visualize spatial patterns in feature data.

 The Data Enrichment toolset contains a tool for adding attributes to existing features for visualization, regression, and prediction.

-This tools in this toolset are used to identify areas that meet specified criteria.
+This toolset is used to identify areas that meet a number of different criteria you specify.
 The criteria can be based on attribute queries (for example, parcels that are vacant) and spatial queries (for example, within 1 kilometer of a river).
-The areas that are found can be selected from existing features (such as existing land parcels), or features can be created when all the requirements are met.
+The areas that are found can be selected from existing features (such as existing land parcels), or new features can be created where all the requirements are met.